Iron cycle: Terrestrial ecosystems

 The iron cycle is an important component of the terrestrial ecosystems.
 The ferrous form of iron, Fe^{2+}, is dominant in the Earth's mantle, core, or deep crust.
 The ferric form, Fe^{3+}, is more stable in the presence of oxygen gas.
 Dust is a key component in the Earth's iron cycle.
 Chemical and biological weathering break down iron-bearing minerals, releasing the nutrient into the atmosphere.
 Changes in hydrological cycle and vegetative cover impact these patterns and have a large impact on global dust production, with dust deposition estimates ranging between 1000 and 2000 Tg/year.
 Aeolian dust is a critical part of the iron cycle by transporting iron particulates from the Earth's land via the atmosphere to the ocean.

 Illustration of volcanoes influence on the iron cycle.

 Volcanic eruptions also contribute to the terrestrial iron cycle, releasing iron-rich dust into the atmosphere in either a large burst or in smaller spurts over time.
 However, the distribution of volcanic ash is uneven across oceans and depends on the subduction zone.
-At higher temperatures within a volcano's eruption plume, the interplay between volcanic ash particles and magmatic gases can determine the solubility of iron.The atmospheric transport of iron-rich dust can impact the ocean concentrations, enhancing the marine ecosystems productivity by fueling phytoplankton growth, increasing carbon uptake as well as the ocean-atmosphere CO_{2} exchange.
+At higher temperatures within a volcano's eruption plume, the interplay between volcanic ash particles and magmatic gases can determine the solubility of iron.
+The atmospheric transport of iron-rich dust can impact the ocean concentrations, enhancing the marine ecosystems productivity by fueling phytoplankton growth, increasing carbon uptake as well as the ocean-atmosphere CO_{2} exchange.

 Oceanic ecosystem

-The ocean is a critical component of the Earth's climate system, and the iron cycle plays a key role in ocean primary productivity and marine ecosystem function.
-Iron limitation has been known to limit the efficiency of the biological carbon pump.
-Iron limitation is a major factor controlling phytoplankton growth, particularly in High-Nutrient, Low-Chlorophyll (HNLC) regions, where iron availability restricts biological productivity despite abundant macronutrients.
-Increased anthropogenic iron deposition has altered marine primary production, particularly by stimulating nitrogen fixation in subtropical regions and influencing phytoplankton community structure.
+Iron availability limits the efficiency of the biological carbon pump.
 The largest supply of iron to the oceans is from rivers, where it is suspended as sediment particles.
 Coastal waters receive inputs of iron from rivers and anoxic sediments.
 Other major sources of iron to the ocean include glacial particulates, atmospheric dust transport, and hydrothermal vents.
 Iron supply is an important factor affecting growth of phytoplankton, the base of marine food web.
 Offshore regions rely on atmospheric dust deposition and upwelling.
 Other major sources of iron to the ocean include glacial particulates, hydrothermal vents, and volcanic ash.
 In offshore regions, bacteria also compete with phytoplankton for uptake of iron.
 In HNLC regions, iron limits the productivity of phytoplankton.

 Most commonly, iron was available as an inorganic source to phytoplankton; however, organic forms of iron can also be used by specific diatoms which use a process of surface reductase mechanism.